cognitect-labs/transducers-java/README.md

 ## Usage

-The `Fns` class in the `com.cognitect.transducers` package provide the available tranducing functionality.
+The `Fns` class in the `com.cognitect.transducers` package provide the available transducing functionality.
 To use this library, simple import the package as such:

 ```java
 import static com.cognitect.transducers.Fns.*;